 To work with a commercial induction range, your pots and pans must have magnetic bottoms.
 The magnetism in a cooking pot comes from the presence of iron, so cast iron cookware is always a safe bet.
 Although all stainless steel has iron in it, some types are not magnetic.
 Choosing the right kind of cooking vessel to use with these ranges might sound intimidating, but it shouldn't be.
 You can check any type of cookware for compatibility using a common refrigerator magnet.
 Simply take the magnet and press it to the bottom of the pot in question.
 If it sticks, then that pot can be used with one of these units.

-Even if you don't own any magnetic cookware, it is still possible to use non-magnetic cookware with one of these units.
-In order to do that, you’ll need to buy an induction disc, which is a thin plate of magnetic material that is placed between the pot and the element.
+Even if you don't own any magnetic cookware, it is still possible to use non-magnetic cookware with a commercial induction cooktop.
+In order to do that, you'll need to buy an induction disc, which is a thin plate of magnetic material that is placed between the pot and the element.
 It responds to the element as magnetic cookware would, then transfers the heat produced to the you non-magnetic pot.
 This is less effective, but is always an option when you want to use a favorite non-magnetic pot with your commercial induction cooktop.

 Woks are a traditional style of cookware found in the cuisines of many regions in Asia, and they are gaining popularity worldwide.
 Usually made of steel, they are round with curved sides and deep, round bottoms.
 Their round bottoms and high walls make them excellent for cooking a large quantity of food quickly.
 Many chefs run into problems when using woks because their round bottoms make it impossible to set them on a standard burner.
-The surface of a wok version of these cook tops has a bowl-shaped indentation to accommodate the unique shape of a wok.
-This allows cooks who value the versatility and efficiency of a wok to use them with induction equipment.
+The surface of a wok version of the commercial induction cooktop has a bowl-shaped indentation to accommodate the unique shape of a wok.
+This allows cooks who value the versatility and efficiency of a wok to use them with a commercial induction cooktop.